Red Sox and closer Aroldis Chapman agree to $13.3 million contract for 2026 with a 2027 option - WTOP News

-BOSTON (AP) — All-Star closer Aroldis Chapman and the Boston Red Sox finalized a $13.3 million, one-year contract for 2026 that includes a 2027 vesting option.
+“This morning at 9 o’clock he was already in the weight room,” Red Sox chief baseball officer Craig Breslow said one day after the team finalized a $13.3 million, one-year contract for 2026.

+“I think that that’s something you would point at when you ask how can someone throw 100 miles per hour for 15 years now and just continue to have successful season after successful season.”

-Chapman will be guaranteed $26 million over two years if he pitches at least 40 innings next season.
-The team announced the deal Sunday following a 5-2 victory over the Pittsburgh Pirates at Fenway Park.
+Chapman’s deal contains a vesting option for 2027 and would pay $26 million over two years if he pitches at least 40 innings next season.
+The team announced the deal Sunday following a 5-2 victory over Pittsburgh.

+Asked whether he ever felt old around younger players, Chapman said through a translator: “No, no I feel the same as they are — 27, 25.”

+Chapman, who earned his eighth All-Star selection this season, entered Monday with an average fastball velocity of 100.9 mph.
+He had thrown 156 pitches of 100 mph or higher, sixth in the major leagues behind 27-year-old Mason Miller, Daniel Palencia (25), Jhoan Duran (27), Hunter Greene (26) and Seth Halvorsen (25).

+Breslow side the sides started to chat about it a couple of weeks ago.

+“When players are pretty vocal about enjoying their time here, it certainly makes sense and its worth pursuing,” Breslow said.
+“Aroldis has spoken glowingly about his time here.”

-The 37-year-old Chapman is having perhaps his best year, with a career-low 1.02 ERA during his 16th major league season and first in Boston.
-He converted his 27th save on Sunday.
+Chapman is having perhaps his best year, with a career-low 1.02 ERA during his 16th major league season and first in Boston.
+He converted his 27th save in 29 chances on Sunday.

-“I think this guy has been great for us, and not only on the field,” manager Alex Cora said before the game.
+“I think this guy has been great for us, and not only on the field,” manager Alex Cora said before Sunday’s game.
 “What he’s done on the field is amazing.”

-After earning his 350th career save this season, the hard-throwing Chapman said his goal was to reach 400.
+After earning his 350th save on July 1, Chapman said his goal was to reach 400.

+“I want to keep throwing until I know that it’s time,” he said.
+“I don’t want to retire then two or three years have that regret that I could have done more.”

-He extended his career-best hitless streak Sunday to 15 games, the longest in club history and tied for the third-longest in the majors since 1901.
+He extended his career-best hitless streak Sunday to 15 games, the longest in club history and tied for the third-longest in the major leagues since 1901.
 Toronto’s Sergio Santos was the last to go that long, in 2013.

 Chapman has 76 strikeouts in 53 innings this season.
 He hasn’t given up a hit to the last 44 batters he’s faced.